 Hon.
-Speaker: Leaders of the Majority Party and Minority Party, in the old days, when the Division Bell was rung, you could see the Whips racing out to go and look for Members.
+Speaker: Leaders of the Majority and Minority Parties, in the old days, when the Division Bell was rung, you could see the Whips racing out to go and look for Members.

-We now have quorum to transact business.
-I did not see anybody race out.
+We now have Quorum to transact business.
+I did not say anybody to race out though.
 Clerk.